Kaa Documentation

 platform Is the request platform-internal Boolean platform: true

-Most parameters are look familiar, but letโ€™s talk about the platform one.
+Most of the parameters look familiar, but let’s discuss the platform parameter.

-Platform-internal requests ๐Ÿ”’
+Platform-internal requests 🔒

 As in any distributed system, Kaa provides a variety of REST APIs for communication.
 We use these APIs in our expression scripts.
 The main goal of the HTTP Client is to provide a simple way to send requests to any of these or third-party APIs.
 When sending a request to an internal platform service, you need to set the platform parameter to true in the requestOptions object.